LIDR-academy/AI4Devs-stopwatch-202406/stopwatch-GRV/ReadMe.md

 Developer comments!

 Free ChatGPT version was used.
-It has it's little details and accuracy.
+It has it's little details and accuracy but it catched very well a mispelling included in the second propmt, App instead of Add, nice catch ChatGPT.